Electronics notes/802.11 (WiFi)

 Advertised throughputs are stupid

-You have more than a meter of distance.
+• You have more than a meter of distance.

 (Yes, putting an AP on your desk helps a lot -- but then why not just plug in the wire?
 I promise you the bandwidth and latency and jitter are better)

-You have walls.
+• You have walls.
 Walls dampen signal.

 (For drywall or lime brick maybe 6dB per wall on 2.4GHz, 12dB on 5GHz (verify).
 On serious concrete, well, more than you care for) After two walls you will probably never see the high end of the speeds.

-You share that speed with all clients.
+• You share that medium, so you share that speed with all clients.

 In dense housing, you probably neighbours.
 If you have one or two, then you can be on unique bits of the medium (see notes on channels), but even clever APs are only moderately good at setting things up that way.